diegoAlex-work/Calculator/README.md

 # Calculator
-This is an uncompleted python calculator project
+This is an uncompleted python calculator project.

+Maybe someone wants to help me with this.